brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 There are all sorts of uses for heredocs, but I find them especially useful in tests when I need to compare some kind of long, formatted output.

-Case in point, we just switched to [Redcarpet][redcarpet] to process the very Markdown with which we write this blog.
+Case in point, I just switched to [Redcarpet][redcarpet] to process the Markdown this blog is written in.
 But before I did I wrote several tests, one of which ensures that Redcarpet renders [fenced code blocks][fenced-code-blocks].

 ```ruby
 describe "render_html_from_markdown" do